Our Founder

 Garnett raised over $80M in startup funding for CrossWorlds from leading technology giants such as Intel, SAP, Compaq, Ernst & Young, JD Edwards and Manugistics as well as key financial investors such as Michael Dell, Dave Duffield, Soros Technology Partners, Deutsche Bank and Amerindo.
 As a software industry luminary, Garnett was featured twice on the cover of Forbes magazine, selected by Fortune magazine as CEO of one of their 25 top startup technology companies in 1997 and regularly interviewed by leading TV shows such as CNBC and CNN.

-Garnett is an active technology startup investor and her prior early seed and startup investments include Siebel Software (that later went public and was acquired by Oracle), Salesforce.com (NYSE public company, trades as CRM), and Tapulous, creator of the #1 music iPhone app (Tap Tap Revenge), which was sold to Disney Entertainment on July 1, 2010.
-One of her current Internet and mobile investments is Adchemy, a leading online advertising and marketing platform.
+Garnett is active in investments and board seats in early stage technology companies through Garnett Ventures.
+Her prior early seed and startup investments include Siebel Software (that later went public and was acquired by Oracle), Salesforce.com (NYSE public company, trades as CRM), and Tapulous, creator of the #1 music iPhone app (Tap Tap Revenge), which was sold to Disney Entertainment on July 1, 2010.
+Current Internet and mobile investments are Adchemy, Mellmo/Roambi, SOL Republic and Bislr.
 She holds numerous software patents including, Inventor of Patent No. 5,913, 061 for ‘Modular Application Collaboration’ and Patent No. 6,094,688 for ‘Modular Application Collaboration Including Filtering at the Source and Proxy Execution of Compensating Transactions to Conserve Server Resources’.
-She has a B.S. degree in Industrial Engineering from the State University of New York and an MBA from Webster University in Switzerland.
+She has a B.S. degree from the State University of New York, Masters in Marketing from Webster University in Switzerland, and participated in Standford's Graduate School of Business Entrepreneurship program.

 Born in Australia and educated in American and European schools, Katrina has always believed global experiences should be part of children’s development and has been planning world adventures with her family from the time her firstborn was less than a year old.
 Now with three children of varying ages, Katrina researches and coordinates at least four unique family trips each year to coincide with school vacations.
 She currently lives in Northern California with her husband Terence and their children.
 When not traveling or planning the next family trip, her favorite hobbies are competitive Hunter/Jumper horseback riding, clay shooting, photography, fine art and fashion.